Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 After the 6th edition, TC39 adopted a [process](https://tc39.github.io/process-document/) based on [proposals](https://github.com/tc39/proposals).
 Each proposal has a maturity stage.
 At stage 4, proposals are finished and will be published in the following edition of the specifications.

 The official conformance test suite, [test262](https://github.com/tc39/test262), contains cases for the published specifications, together with cases for proposals at stages 3 and 4, which is great to prepare XS for future editions.
-The XS harness, `xst` uses adhoc comparisons of the frontmatter `[features]`, and sometimes the path, to skip cases that relates to proposals beyond the 8th edition.
+The XS harness, `xst` uses adhoc comparisons of the frontmatter `[features]` to skip cases related to not yet implemented proposals.
+See the skipped proposals at the end of this document.

-Currently, on macOS, XS passes **99%** of the language tests (`19176/19269`) and **99%** of the built-ins tests (`25210/25416`).
+Currently, on macOS, XS passes **99.7%** of the language tests (`19290/19352`) and **99.5%** of the built-ins tests (`25421/25555`).
 Details are here under.
 The numbers of skipped cases are between parentheses.
 The following section list the failed tests with some explanations.

 ### Language

-     99% 19176/19269 (4072) language
+     99% 19290/19352 (4254) language
         100% 231/231 arguments-object
             100% 40/40 mapped
             100% 8/8 unmapped